projf/projf-explore/graphics/hardware-sprites/sim/README.md

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate a hardware design on your PC: no dev board required!
 Verilator is fast, but it's still much slower than an FPGA.
 However, for these simple designs, you can reach 60 FPS on a modern PC.

-If you're new to graphics simulations check out [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).
+If you're new to graphics simulations check out the blog post on [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).

-If you have a dev board, see the [Hardware Sprites README](../README.md) for build instructions.
+If you have a dev board, see the main [Hardware Sprites README](../README.md) for build instructions.

-Included demos:
+## Demos

 * Tiny F - monochrome 8x8 pixel 'F' sprite
   * Inline - inline Verilog graphic